Tim & Bob: Breakup

 Tim & Bob quietly split in 2014.
 According to Tim Kelley, the decision was mutual, as it was over creative differences in the duo's sound.
 Kelley said "Bob is like my brother, I love him man.
 I think creatively, everything changed.
 Times have changed now that everybody has access to all of the technology.
 He started doing stuff that just wasn't sounding like the Tim & Bob sound.
 I was doing all of the drum patters and sampling.
 I'll give you an example, 'Slow Down' by Bobby V is constructed of chopped up samples I put a beat over with Bob playing guitar which created a style I came up with called 'Asian R&B'.
 Skip up years later Bob started doing production on his own without me present which I urged him too, but the sound was more smooth Jazz where as together we were known to be aggressive with the sound, creative drum samples and minimal chord progressions on uptempos.
 Me and Bob had a conversation and we decided creatively, he wanted to try it on his own".

 After their split, Kelley became President of Urban Music and Head of A&R for record label, SoNo Recording Group, where he signed and produced albums for acts like Brian McKnight, Take 6, Shawn Stockman, Raheem DeVaughn and his longtime collaborator Bobby V.

 In 2017, Bob Robinson produced "My Man" for Tamar Braxton.
 "My Man" debuted at number 29 on the Adult R&B Songs Billboard chart for the week of May 13, 2017, and peaked at number three in August.
 It remained on the chart for 22 weeks.
 The track also reached number 21 on the Hot R&B Songs Billboard chart for the week of August 26, 2017.
-Meanwhile, Kelley has eight songs currently in the top 50 Adult R&B Billboard chart, two in the top 20 with Brian McKnight "When I'm Gone" sitting at number 13 and Raheem DeVaughn's "Just Right" which is currently number 20.
+Meanwhile in 2017, Kelley had credits on Brian McKnight's "When I'm Gone" and Raheem DeVaughn's "Just Right."